How to Make Mixed Fruit Jam or Jelly

 One of my favorite jams to make is mixed fruit.
 Even though I never quite know what it will taste like, it's always good.

-I save all the bits and pieces of fruit to make this jam.
+I save all the bits and pieces of fruit throughout the season to make this jam.
 The last peach, when we were tired of peaches.
 A few of the plums from our trees.
-The last cup of blackberries we foraged.
+The last cup of blackberries I foraged.
+A couple of strawberries.

 We couldn't eat these nectarines fast enough, so I peeled and sliced them, and froze them for later use.